ceir-koblenz/connections-community-copy-app/README.md

 # HCL Connections Community Templating

 This project was developed by a team of students at the Center for Enterprise Information Research and the University of Koblenz.
-The HCL Connections Community Templating is a Node.js application for copying communities and their content in HCL Connections.
+The HCL Connections Community Templating is a Node.js application for copying communities including the content (e.g. wiki pages, blog posts, files, ...) in HCL Connections.
 It makes use of Connections' APIs and basic authentication.

 ![image](https://user-images.githubusercontent.com/40888514/157401964-a7f54d50-878c-4b8b-80a6-b09c27b2a8be.png)

-All credit goes to the students Janos Justen, Lisa Küppers, Dominik Lienen, Tim Merzhäuser, Lennard Metzler, Manuel Musialik and Andreas Weber.
+All credit goes to the students, who developed this application: Janos Justen, Lisa Küppers, Dominik Lienen, Tim Merzhäuser, Lennard Metzler, Manuel Musialik and Andreas Weber.
 The project was supervised by Julian Mosen and Prof. Dr. Petra Schubert.

 ## Set up project locally for development